meridian-analytics/maipl/terraform/modules/minio/README.md

 - Each instance will be named in the format: `{project_name}-minio-{environment}-{index}`
 - Each volume will be named in the format: `{project_name}-minio-data-{environment}-{index}`
+- Volumes are distributed across instances using a modulo operation when there are more volumes than instances
+- For example, with 1 instance and 4 volumes, all 4 volumes will be attached to the single instance
 - Instances are tagged with metadata including environment, role, and cluster name
 - Make sure the security groups allow necessary MinIO ports (typically 9000 for API and 9001 for Console)